Tyntesfield: Park

 The house sits within 150 acre of parkland, which the Trust gained from the auction and retained around the property to preserve the house within its environment.
 The wooded park leads down a tree-lined drive to balustraded terraces, and paths lead to the rose garden, summer houses, the aviary and the former concrete-lined lake, which has been empty since the Second World War.

 From the latter part of the nineteenth century onwards, William Gibbs and descendants added interesting specimens to the existing trees in the two areas of parkland to the South and West of the house and gardens.
-The estate now has fourteen Champion Trees on The National Tree Register.
+The estate now has fourteen Champion Trees on The Tree Register.